Being an EMT Provides the Best Clinical Experience There Is for Pre-Med Students

 - Starting an IV or administering intravenous drugs (paramedics only)

-EMT clinical experience will almost certainly be used again during your career as a doctor and knowing how to use them effectively will also give you a leg up in your medical school training.
+Your EMT clinical experience will almost certainly be used again during your career as a doctor, and knowing how to use your skills effectively will also give you a significant leg up in your medical school training.

 Why EMTs Should Consider Pre-Med Training

-Life as an EMT is exciting.
-It involves saving lives and it offers a secure career in a growing field.
+Life as an EMT can be very exciting.
+Some people even go into it for that very reason.
+It involves saving lives, and it offers a secure career in an ever-growing field.

-Life as a doctor is all of this and more.
-For starters, doctors and surgeons make an average of $208,000 per year—nearly $175,000 per year more than the average EMT.
+Life as a doctor can be all of this and more.
+For starters, there’s the salary* issue.
+Doctors and surgeons make an average of $208,000 per year, which is nearly $175,000 per year more than the average EMT.

-Physicians also have much more responsibilities, including leading an on-call staff of nurses and technicians during their shift, diagnosing injuries and illnesses, prescribing medicines, and completing complex procedures.
+Physicians also have many more responsibilities than EMTs, including leading an on-call staff of nurses and technicians during their shifts, diagnosing injuries and illnesses, prescribing medicines, and completing complex procedures.

-Specialization is also an option for doctors.
-Like working with kids?
-You can specialize in pediatric medicine.
+Additionally, specialization is an option for doctors.
+Do you enjoy working with kids?
+You could choose to specialize in pediatric medicine.
 Prefer analysis to medical procedures?
-You can be an interventional radiologist and examine x-rays for a living.
-There are hundreds of possibilities after medical school.
-All you have to do is decide which one fits you best.
+You might want to look into a field like interventional radiology and examine x-rays for a living.
+There are countless possibilities after medical school.
+All you have to do is decide which one suits you best.

 Of course, in order to become a doctor and choose a specialty, you do need to complete some intense training over the course of several years.
-But as an EMT, you have the advantage of having done some training already, and you already know exactly what it’s like treating patients outside of a classroom setting.
+But as an EMT, you have the advantage of having completed some training already, and you already have experience treating patients outside of a classroom setting.

 Medical School Requirements

-While exact requirements may vary from school to school, most medical schools require the following from their applicants:
+While exact requirements may vary from one school to another, most medical schools require the following from their applicants: